ACCESS-NRI/MED-live-diagnostics/docs/index.rst

-..
+diag..
 Model Diagnostics documentation master file, created by sphinx-quickstart on Thu Jul 20 12:26:45 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.